works until test it!

 to set up funding

 Click the + to see more.
-Click the – to only see the title
+Click the – to see less

 The nation’s K-12 teachers are not at fault.
 In fact, the U.S. public K-12 system, along with its teachers, is regarded by other top industrialized nations as the best in the world.
 The global community recognizes the system’s remarkable ability to prepare a diverse range of students for success in U.S. colleges and universities.